Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Characteristics & Appearance

 Bengals come in a variety of coat colors, including brown spotted, seal lynx point, sepia, silver, and mink, but all have a characteristic exotic appearance.
-They also come with marbled coats and are the only domestic cat breed that has rosette markings.
+They also come with marbled coats and are the only domestic cats that have rosette markings.
 They are lithe, athletic cats, but since Asian wildcats are smaller than servals, Bengals are typically much smaller than Savannah cats.
 That said, they are muscular cats that weigh a fair bit more than average house cats.
 They have wide-set, rounded ears and uniquely, have longer back legs than front legs, giving them a powerful stride.

 Bengal cat standing in the garden